leo-du-03/llc-interpretability/README.md

 Contains python scripts to define and instantiate compiled transformers using the RASP language.
 Files:
 - `dominantpeak.py`:  Python script to define and initialize a compiled transformer for the dominant peak detection algorithm (which builds off of the peak detection algorithm).
 - `fractok.py`: Python script to define and initialize a compiled transformer for the fraction of previous tokens algorithm.
+Contains pipeline to systematically ablate layers from the model and study their affects on LLC.
 Tests are contained in `tests/test_fractok.py`.
 - `histogram.py`: Python script to define and initialize a compiled transformer for the histogram algorithm.
 - `palindrome.py`: Python script to define and initialize a compiled transformer for the palindrome detection algorithm.
 Tests are contained in `tests/test_palindrome.py`.
 - `peak.py`: Python script to define and initialize a compiled transformer for the peak detection algorithm.
 Tests are contained in `tests/test_peak.py`.